Health Center FAQ's

 - Get a titer test to show proof of immunity.
 You will need a prescription from your doctor for a titer, or blood test, which will show your immunity to a disease.
 You must test positive to satisfy NYS requirements.

-The College Registered Nurse has nursing yours 10 am - 12 pm and 2 pm - 4 pm.
+The College Registered Nurse has nursing hours 10 am - 12 pm and 2 pm - 4 pm.
 However, if you are very sick or it is an emergency, you may come in at any time.
-Health Center hours are from 8:30 am - 4:30 pm Monday through Friday.
+Health Center office hours are from 8:30 am - 4:30 pm Monday through Friday.

 All injuries or incidents require an incident report within 24 hours of the event.

 The Health Center will sponsor a flu clinic in the Fall of 2013.

 Yes.
 Nurse’s hours are 10 am to 12 noon and 2 pm to 4pm, Monday through Friday.
 Exceptions for any emergencies, of course.

 No, sports physicals only.

 The doctor's hours are from 2:00 p.m. - 4:00 p.m. on Monday afternoons.
 Please arrive 30 minutes earlier if possible.
 However, walk-ins are welcome.
 Please sign up in advance for sports physicals by stopping in the Health Center or calling 792-5452.

 No, there is no charge.